cassieevans/web-animation-workshop/gsap.md

 ## Resources

-The Greensock docs and forums are brilliant.
+The GreenSock docs and forums are brilliant.

 [Getting started](https://greensock.com/get-started/)